ELIJA Foundation's Pathway To Adulthood Using Self-Direction: Transitioning For Independence in 2026

 Barbara Morell

-Benefits Consultant and Director of a benefits consulting organization
+Benefits Consultant and Director of a Benefits Consulting Organization

 Barbara Morell, M.Ed., is a Benefits Consultant and the Director of a benefits consulting organization, Benefits Plus+.
 She provides families with information and insight into the Worlds of Public Benefits, Benefits and Paid Employment, and Adult Service Systems.
 She is the parent of a young man with an Autism Spectrum Disorder who is living a Self-Directed Life.